-The goal of the Clean Pavement Initiative is to voluntarily encourage the use of environmentally-preferred choices for pavement sealant in Springfield.
-The Initiative is a cooperative effort of the City of Springfield and participating sealant industry professionals to educate customers on the pros and cons of coal-tar- and asphalt-based sealants to allow them to make an informed choice for their parking lot or driveway.
+The goal of the Clean Pavement Initiative is to voluntarily encourage pavement sealant choices that are more protective of water quality in Springfield.
+The Initiative is a cooperative effort of the City of Springfield and participating sealant industry professionals to educate customers on the pros and cons of sealant types to allow them to make an informed choice.

 By committing to this program...